-The Company would be seeking shareholders' approval for the retention of Mr Loong as an Independent Non-Executive Director, at the forthcoming 2021 AGM.
+Pursuant to the MCCG 2021, the Company would be seeking shareholders' approval through a two-tier voting process at the forthcoming 2022 AGM for the retention of Mr Loong as an Independent Non-Executive Director.

-RETENTION OF THE INDEPENDENT NON-EXECUTIVE DIRECTOR WHO HAS SERVED ON THE BOARD FOR MORE THAN 12 YEARS
+RETENTION OF THE INDEPENDENT NON-EXECUTIVE DIRECTOR WHO HAS SERVED ON THE BOARD FOR MORE THAN 9 YEARS

-Mr Chew Hoy Ping ("Mr Chew") who was appointed on 16 May 2007, has served on the Board as an Independent Non-Executive Director for a cumulative term of more than 12 years.
+Mr Chew Hoy Ping ("Mr Chew") who was appointed on 16 May 2007, has served on the Board as an Independent Non-Executive Director for a cumulative term of more than 9 years.